bishiguro/ExercisesInC/reading_questions/thinkos.md

 1) Suppose you have the value 128 stored as an unsigned 8-bit number.
 What happens if you convert it to a 16-bit number and accidentally apply sign extension?

+Unsigned 8-bit number: 10000000
+16-bit number with sign extension: 1111111110000000

+If I converted to a 16-bit number, I would add 8 0’s to the front for a positive number and 8 1’s to the front for a negative number.
+Since operations on unsigned numbers don’t use sign extension and this number starts with a 1, it would be assumed to be negative.
+The first 8 bits of the resulting number would therefore all be 1’s.

 2) Write a C expression that computes the two's complement of 12 using the XOR bitwise operator.
 Try it out and confirm that the result is interpreted as -12.